BridgesLab/ObesityParticulateTreatment/scripts/clams-analysis.md

 # Analysis of Pre-HFD CLAMS Data for High Fat Diet Particulate Treatment Study
 Alyse Ragauskas, JeAnna Redd, Jyothi Parvathareddy, Sridhar Jaligama, Stephania Cormier and Dave Bridges
 November 13, 2014
-This was the data from the CLAMMS study performed on the 9 week old mice.
-This script was most recently run on Sun Nov 16 15:25:34 2014.
+This was the data from the CLAMS study performed on the 9 week old mice.
+This script was most recently run on Tue Nov 18 09:22:15 2014.

 ```r